LuxantSolutions/aws-java-simpleapi/README.md

     }
 ```

-Asking your service to do something is simple:
+The following code starts your service to accept requests:

 ```java
     ExecutorService executor = Executors.newSingleThreadExecutor();